XpressAI/SparkCyclone/docs/PluginConfiguration.md

 --conf spark.worker.resource.ve.amount=1
 ```

-To limit the number of cores

-Each VE has 8 physical cores available.
-The following can be specified to limit
+Each VE has 8 physical cores available and by default, all 8 are used.
+To limit
 the number of cores assigned per VE process:

 ```sh